Physics: What PHYS course should I take?

 The Department of Physics offers a number of first year courses.
 Your choice of course depends on your background, interests, and what subject you may wish to study in upper years.

 These three courses in Physics, on Astronomy and on some of the major figures of 20th century physics, are intended primarily as electives for upper-year Arts or Science students.
-These courses may be used only towards a Minor (Arts) Plan in Physics, and not in any other Physics or Astrophysics Plan.
+These courses may be used only towards a Minor or General Plan.
+They may only be used as electives in any other Physics or Astrophysics Plan.
 Note that for students interested in pursuing a Plan in Astrophysics (e.g. Astronomy), they should instead take PHYS 104/6.0 in their first year.

 NOTE: All 6.0 unit courses are multi-term courses.
 These courses are offered across the Fall and Winter Terms.
 When students enrol in the "A" suffix course in the Fall Term, the "B" suffix will automatically be added to the Winter Term.Both halves of the course will be offered at the same time in the course timetable.

 SECTIONED COURSE: This course is offered in more than one lecture and lab/tutorial section.
 When you register in the course, you must choose the section that best suits your timetable.